 False.
 Sadly, addiction is a formidable foe, and it often lands a lot of punches before it finally gets knocked out.
-Relapse is not only possible, you can practically count on it.
+Relapse is not only possible; you can practically count on it.
 However, the person that fails-even a dozen times-is STILL capable of recovery.
 Don't give up.

-There is one way to go about getting clean.
+There is one way to go about getting and staying in recovery.

 False.
-There are LOTS of ways to go about getting-and staying--clean.
+There are LOTS of ways to go about getting-and staying in recovery.
 Also, there are lots of points of entry into the system of services and supports.

 Enough.
-I want to get clean.
+I want recovery.
 What are my treatment options?